Kristina01111000/Drws_site/README.md

 Edit all of the membership levels pages https://growingholistically.com/wellness-check/ check why all of the text isn’t loading at the bottom

+https://growingholistically.com/links-to-dr-ws-videos/
- Change the name of notions motions and potions to dr w’s holistic wellness advice Make a new page called holistic wellness counseling, add it above the virtual visits link on header, blank page for now On https://growingholistically.com/4-element-card/ page add a space between the 4 element, fix button color For the cards hide the stuff at the top https://growingholistically.com/2026/05/01/earth-body-align-the-spine/ https://growingholistically.com/links-to-dr-ws-videos/ Put quick minutes and podcasts to the top, add text saying they are available to nonmembers Pages they need to be members for:
+Put quick minutes and podcasts to the top, add text saying they are available to nonmembers Pages they need to be members for: